konfou/konfou.github.io/_posts/2021-03-03-android-tv-as-htpc.md

 video to  the 4K  output directly.
 Unfortunately  all apps  mentioned in this post don't and only a handful do such as YouTube and Netflix.

 Others  are codec  issues.
-ARM installed  on TVs aren't M1-level beasts by any  margin,  meaning  that  videos  with  codecs  not  having  hardware acceleration  will be  hard  to run  if run  at  all.
-Also  high-quality configurations  for mpv  on desktop  will've  difficulty to  run in  any case.
+ARM  CPUs  installed on  TVs aren't  M1-level beasts  by any  margin, meaning  that videos  with encodings  not having hardware  acceleration  will  be  hard  to  run  if  run  at  all.
+Also high-quality configurations used at mpv on desktop will've difficulty to run in any case.
 On topic of quality, lack of x86 and Windows also means no madVR possibility.

 Beyond any  issues, a smart TV  and stand-alone NAS is  simpler, cheaper and more than enough  for most users than building a  HTPC.
 And with the move to streaming rather using local content the NAS is also unneeded.

+>TODO: Provide instructions for setting up Kodi and Jellyfin.

+>TODO: Provide instructions for running a server PC-side.

+>TODO: Provide instructions for setting up a NAS.

 [smart_tv]: https://en.wikipedia.org/wiki/Smart_TV
 [android_tv]: https://en.wikipedia.org/wiki/Android_TV